atultiwari1305/manas-medimart/README.md

 ![Alt text](screenshots/image.png)

-PillStack is an online pharamcy linked to PillStack's online clinic.
+MediMart is an online pharamcy linked to MediMart's online clinic.
 This MERN stack project aims to eradicate the challenges associated with physical hospital visits by providing a complete digital healthcare solution.

 # Motivation